saibaskaran57/RetrySimulator/README.md

 # Retry Simulator
- A project to simulate retry patterns handling with services using .NET Polly framework.
+Retry Simulator was designed to simulate, observe & collect retry patterns handling capability results with services using .NET Polly framework.
+Run the simulator to identify the right retry pattern handling.

 ## Benefits
 1) Fires concurrent requests to server to simulate real-time retries.
 (Note - use it with extreme cautious)